awsdocs/aws-control-tower-guide/doc_source/guardrails.md

 + *Unenrolled* accounts are displayed in the AWS Control Tower console, but guardrails do not apply to them\.

 **Exceptions to guardrails**
-+ The root user and any IAM administrators in the master account can perform work that guardrails would otherwise deny\.
++ The root user and any IAM administrators in the management account can perform work that guardrails would otherwise deny\.
 This exception is intentional\.
-It prevents the master account from entering into an unusable state\.
-All actions taken within the master account continue to be tracked in the logs contained within the log archive account, for purposes of accountability and auditing\.
+It prevents the management account from entering into an unusable state\.
+All actions taken within the management account continue to be tracked in the logs contained within the log archive account, for purposes of accountability and auditing\.

 ## Optional Guardrails<a name="optional-guardrails"></a>